-IFRS 10 Consolidated Financial Statements and IAS 28 - Investments in Associates & Joint Ventures The amendment clarifies the treatment of the sale or contribution of assets from an investor to its associate or joint venture, as follows: (a) require full recognition in the investor's financial statements of gains and losses arising on the sale or contribution of assets that constitute a business (as defined in IFRS 3 Business Combinations). (b) require the partial recognition of gains and losses where the assets do not constitute a business, i.e. a gain or loss is recognised only to the extent of the unrelated investors' interests in that associate or joint venture.
-1 January 2016 IFRS 15, 'Revenue from contracts with Customers'.
+IFRS 15, 'Revenue from contracts with Customers'.
 This is the converged standard on revenue recognition.
 It replaces IAS 11, 'Construction contracts', IAS 18,'Revenue' and related interpretations.
-Revenue is recognised when a customer obtains control of a good or service.
+1 January 2018 Revenue is recognised when a customer obtains control of a good or service.
 A customer obtains control when it has the ability to direct the use of and obtain the benefits from the good or service.
 The core principle of IFRS 15 is that an entity recognises revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 IFRS 15 also includes a cohesive set of disclosure requirements that will result in an entity providing users of financial statements with comprehensive information about the nature, amount, timing and uncertainty of revenue and cash flows arising from the entity's contracts with customers.
-1 January 2018